spamin47/spamin47/README.md

 ### 👋 Hey there, I'm Minh!
 ### 🤖 About Me
-I'm a programmer enthusiast currently attending San Jose State University.
-I'm on the path of studying computer science.
-I learning new ideas, and am always eager to interact with people from various backgrounds, despite the potential for a language barrier.
+I'm a programmer enthusiast currently working at Amazon.
+I like learning new ideas, tools, and ways to boost my creativity!
+I am always eager to interact with people from various backgrounds, despite the potential for a language barrier.

 ### 🧠 Skills